What is Solana? Technology, Ecosystem, and History in 2026

 Imagine taking a photo of a newspaper — the photo proves it was taken after the newspaper was published.
 PoH works similarly: each transaction receives a cryptographic timestamp that proves its order.

-This means validators don’t need to communicate with each other to agree on the order of transactions.
+This means validators (network nodes that verify and confirm transactions) don’t need to communicate with each other to agree on the order of transactions.
 This saves enormous amounts of time and makes Solana so fast.

 The Solana Ecosystem